 Restorative Yoga for Life

 The book Restorative Yoga for Life is a must for anyone interested in Restorative Yoga.
-If you are a prime member on Amazon you can get the digital version for free.
+If you are a Prime member of Amazon you can get the digital version for free.
 Even though I am a Prime member, I still bought a paper copy because I felt it would be easier for me to use.

 I looked through a lot of books and reviews to make sure that I was getting the best Restorative Yoga book.
 I am so happy that I went through all the work, but this book is amazing!